rvl-lab-utoronto/backwards-reachability/index.md

 [symmetrical with respect to time]: http://math.ucr.edu/home/baez/time/

-## You seem to be able compute these sets just fine.
+##  14. <a name='you-seem-to-be-able-compute-these-sets-just-fine.-whats-the-problem-then?'></a>You seem to be able compute these sets just fine.
 Whats the problem then?

 As I'm sure you've noticed, this tutorial deals with very simple dynamic systems.
 Even computing the reachable sets of a simple 2D Dubin's car involves solving a partial differential equation, known as the Hamiltonian.
 As the systems get more complex, so does the math.